mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 --------------------------------------------------------------------------------------------------------------------------
 Update Log:

+Update 1.10.1:

+Feb 9, 2020: A new folder title 'Custom Art' has been added along with my first sprint sheet (goblinBasicForward) and animation (goblinBasticForward.anim).

 Update 1.10:

 Feb 9, 2020: The addition of LevelManager.cs and ExitLevel.cs classes and updates to exisiting classes.